sstromberg/personal-eleventy-site/README.md

 ### Blog Posts

-Create new posts in `content/blog/` with the same frontmatter structure.
+Create new posts in `content/blog/` with the same frontmatter structure, using the post.njk layout; I've been writing them in markdown (.md) because the heavy lifting on style is done by the templates, and it's easier to write in something that looks very close to just text.

 ### Styling

-CSS files go in `public/css/` and are automatically copied to the output.
+CSS files go in `public/css/` and are copied to the output as-is.
+You can use plugins to handle more complicated (component-wise multiple files, etc.) implementations, and optimize for page-loading, but I was having enough trouble with a single stylesheet :shrug:

 ## Configuration

 The site is configured in `eleventy.config.js` with:
 - Input directory: `content/`
 - Output directory: `_site/`
-- Template includes: `_includes/`
+- Template includes: `_includes/` (layouts are in here)
 - Data files: `_data/`
 - Static assets: `public/`

 ## License

 MIT License - this seems like a good one, right?
+I dunno, I also put a copyright in the footer.